Structural Insulated Panels (SIPs) for LEED certification

 A Look at the the Certification Levels

 As stated earlier, LEED-H is based using a 136-point system.
-This building standard is for an average size home but is adjusted down for smaller-sized homes and up for bigger ones.
+This building standard is for an average-size home but is adjusted down for smaller-sized homes and up for bigger ones.
+Tiny houses can also achieve certification.
 Lets address an average size home; here are the levels:

 Platinum must achieve 90 points.